JanHerca/urantiapedia/output/wikijs/en/article/Ken_Glasziou/Quantum_Stuff_Basic_Physics.md

 >
 > _The presence and function of the mesotron also explains another atomic riddle.
 When atoms perform radioactively, they emit far more energy than would be expected.
 This excess of radiation is derived from the breaking up of the mesotron ”energy carrier," which thereby becomes a mere electron.
 The mesotronic disintegration is also accompanied by the emission of certain small uncharged particles_.
 >
 > _The mesotron explains certain cohesive properties of the atomic nucleus, but it does not account for the cohesion of proton to proton nor for the adhesion of neutron to neutron.
-The paradoxical and powerful force of atomic cohesive integrity is a form of energy as yet undiscovered on Urantia_. ([UB 42:8.3-6](/en/The_Urantia_Book/42#p8_3))
+The paradoxical and powerful force of atomic cohesive integrity is a form of energy as yet undiscovered on Urantia_. (<a id="a48_299"></a>[UB 42:8.3-6](/en/The_Urantia_Book/42#p8_3))

 <figure class="image urantiapedia">
 <img src="/image/article/Ken_Glasziou/Quantum_Stuff_Basic_Physics/bubble-chamber-bebc.jpg">